justinmahar/netlify-domain-redirector/README.md

 ### 4. Add Domain To Site

-You can now add your old domain to the deployed Netlify Redirector site via Netlify.
+You can now add your old domain to the deployed Netlify Domain Redirector site via Netlify.

 If you've used the splat example shown above, all traffic to the old domain will now redirect to the new one.